d0ivanov/authstrategies/README.md

 Executed every time the user is authenticated
 (first time in each session).
-Courtesy of Warden, for more information check the warden callbacks wiki
+Courtesy of Warden, for more information check the warden callbacks wiki.

     before_login_failure

 This callback is run right before the failure application is called.
-Courtesy of Warden, for more information check the warden callbacks wiki
+Courtesy of Warden, for more information check the warden callbacks wiki.

     after_login_failure

-This is called in the failure application
+This is called in the failure application.
-Useful for redirecting the user after he logs in
 2 params are passed to this callback request - the request data response - the response data